cerfacs-globc/icclim/README.rst

-icclim
+Icclim
 ======

-icclim (Index Calculation CLIMate) is a Python library for climate indices calculation.
+Icclim (Index Calculation CLIMate) is a Python library for climate indices calculation.

 This open-source project has been possible thanks to funding by the European Commission Projects FP7-IS-ENES2 (2013-2017), FP7-CLIPC (2013-2016) and EUDAT2020 (2015-2018).
 Now under development through new funding from H2020-IS-ENES3 (2019-2022).
 It is used as a backend on the C4I platform https://dev.climate4impact.eu and on the CLIPC Portal http://www.clipc.eu